openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Documenting Maintainers
 -----------------------

-As it is essential that maintainers are discoverable and reachable, the person or persons responsible for maintaining a component should be listed in the repository README file along with the mechanism for contacting a maintainer.
+As it is essential that maintainers are discoverable and reachable, the person or persons responsible for maintaining a component should be listed in the repository.
+Per :doc:`the backstage ADR
+<oep-0055/decisions/0001-use-backstage-to-support-maintainers>` we will use a
+``catalog-info.yaml`` file to capture the github handles for the maintainers of a repository.

 Jobs of the Maintainer
 ----------------------